lecstor/lecstor.com/src/pages/kafka-cheatsheet/index.md

 This means that you don't get the desired tail/follow functionality but it's still usable enough with a little extra effort to set the offset.

+## decode any Type of protobuf message and dump raw values

 ```bash
 $ kafkacat -C -b localhost:9092 -t awesome-topic -o beginning -D "" -e | protoc --decode_raw
 % Reached end of topic awesome-topic [0] at offset 201: exiting